wasmCloud/wasmCloud/crates/wash-cli/tools/README.md

 # Tools

 ## docker-compose
 Bundles [NATS](https://hub.docker.com/_/nats/), [Redis](https://hub.docker.com/_/redis) and [Registry](https://hub.docker.com/_/registry) into a single manifest.
-These components are commonly used during wasmcloud development and when running our example actors and providers, so it's beneficial to use this compose file when starting your wasmcloud journey.
+These components are commonly used during wasmcloud development and when running our example components and providers, so it's beneficial to use this compose file when starting your wasmcloud journey.

 ## kvcounter-example
-Helper script to run our [keyvalue counter](https://github.com/wasmcloud/examples/tree/master/kvcounter) actor, [redis](https://github.com/wasmcloud/capability-providers/tree/main/redis) capability provider and [httpserver](https://github.com/wasmcloud/capability-providers/tree/main/http-server) capability providers.
+Helper script to run our [keyvalue counter](https://github.com/wasmcloud/examples/tree/master/kvcounter) component, [redis](https://github.com/wasmcloud/capability-providers/tree/main/redis) capability provider and [httpserver](https://github.com/wasmcloud/capability-providers/tree/main/http-server) capability providers.
 This example shows the interaction that an actor can have with multiple capability providers, and serves as a sample reference for using `wash` in the CLI or in the REPL.

-Running `bash kvcounter-example.sh` will attempt to determine if the program prerequisites are running (NATS, Redis, and a wasmcloud host) and then execute the following `wash` commands to launch and configure our actors and providers.
+Running `bash kvcounter-example.sh` will attempt to determine if the program prerequisites are running (NATS, Redis, and a wasmcloud host) and then execute the following `wash` commands to launch and configure our components and providers.
 ```shell
 wash ctl start actor wasmcloud.azurecr.io/kvcounter:0.2.0
 wash ctl start provider wasmcloud.azurecr.io/redis:0.10.0